paul-hammant/tbd/content/vcs-features/index.md

 they had to make Mondrian (which was the final form of years of intermediate deliverables for the same).
 Thus Mondrian being created tightly coupled code review to the hourly activities of developers on the trunk.

-GitHub (not Git) was next for the non-Google dev world with a built in code-review tool (and workflow).
-Again this was effectively pre-commit - or at least commit to the master.
+GitHub (not Git) was next for the non-Google dev world with a built-in code-review tool (and workflow).
+Again this was effectively pre-commit - or at least commit to the main.

 There were (and are) other technologies for code review such as Crucible (Atlassian), UpSource (JetBrains), Gerrit, Phabricator, but integration into a platform experience is key.
 GitLab and RhodeCode are emerging platforms.